openedx-unsupported/devstack/README.rst

 You can also add the ``test_docker`` settings flag to the other examples detailed in the testing documentation.

+If you want to see the browser being automated for JavaScript or bok-choy tests, you can connect to the container running it via VNC.
+Most tests are run in Firefox by default, and the container running it can be accessed on port 25900 (for example, by entering ``vnc://0.0.0.0:25900`` in Safari on macOS).
+There is also a Docker container driving Chrome via Selenium, for which VNC is available on port 15900.
+The VNC passwords for both of these are randomly generated and logged at container startup, and can be found by running ``make vnc-passwords``.
+To use Chrome for tests that normally use Firefox instead, prefix the test command with ``SELENIUM_BROWSER=chrome SELENIUM_HOST=edx.devstack.chrome``.

 Troubleshooting: General Tips
 -----------------------------